 Yes, radiologists are medical doctors who have completed four years of medical residency.

-They specialized in medical imaging such as x-ray, MRI, CT-scan, ultrasound and angiography to diagnose and treat human disease or injury.
+They specialize in medical imaging such as x-ray, MRI, CT-scan, ultrasound and angiography to diagnose and treat human disease or injury.

 3. Duties and Tasks of Radiologists?

-Perform procedures like CT scans and MRI on the patients
+Perform procedures like CT scans and MRIs on the patients

 Operate different machinery and imaging technology